Ricette di Sicilia

 - 6

-Pour over the tomato sauce, season with salt and pepper, and let it simmer gently for another 5 minutes.
+Pour in the tomato sauce, season with salt and pepper, and simmer gently for another 5 minutes.

 - 7